- UK Finance Mortgage Lenders' Handbook for conveyancers

 Part 1 - Instructions and Guidance

-Those lenders who instruct using the CML Lenders' Handbook certify that these instructions have been prepared to comply with the requirements of the Solicitors Regulation Authority (SRA's) Code of Conduct 2011 and the CLC Code of Conduct 2011.
+Those lenders who instruct using the UK Finance Mortgage Lenders' Handbook certify that these instructions have been prepared to comply with the requirements of the Solicitors Regulation Authority (SRA's) Code of Conduct 2011 and the CLC Code of Conduct 2011.

 1.12.1 Our instructions are personal to the firm to whom they are addressed and must be dealt with solely by that firm.
 You must not sub-contract or assign our instructions to another firm or body, nor may you accept instructions to act for us from another body, unless we confirm in writing otherwise.